SummerSlam (2009): Raw

+SmackDown

 On the August 27 episode of WWE Superstars, Dolph Ziggler, Mike Knox, and Finlay competed in a triple threat match with the winner advancing to challenge Rey Mysterio for the WWE Intercontinental Championship at Breaking Point; Ziggler won the match, making it his third consecutive month challenging for the title.
 The match was changed on the September 4 episode of SmackDown after John Morrison won the title from Mysterio (Mysterio was legitimately suspended for violating the company's wellness policy, forcing him to drop the title).

-The Undertaker returned to WWE at SummerSlam and received a World Heavyweight Championship match at WWE Breaking Point against the champion CM Punk.
+The Undertaker returned to WWE at SummerSlam and received a match for SmackDown's World Heavyweight Championship at Breaking Point against the champion CM Punk.

 On the August 28 episode of SmackDown, Punk defended the World Heavyweight Championship in a Steel Cage match with a stipulation that the loser of the match would leave the company.
-Punk ultimately won the match, leading to the departure of Hardy from the WWE.
+Punk ultimately won the match, leading to the departure of Hardy from WWE.
 The Undertaker was chosen as Punk's opponent for Breaking Point.